stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 Coordinate2D tc = Quad.COORDINATES.get(corner);
 ```

-From which we create a vertex which is added to the model:
+We compose these components into a vertex which is added to the model:

 ```java
 Vertex v = new Vertex.Builder()